nodebotsau/nodebots-iot-2017/workshop/3-node-red-mqtt-chat/readme.md

-# Task 2 - NodeRed Blink
+# Task 3 - NodeRed Message

-Well done on getting the LED to blink, that's only the beginning though.
+Now onto the most exciting and useful task, well done on making it this far!

-Let's get into creating a real connected device by hooking it up to a public MQTT allowing it to be controlled online.
+We'll now create an IoT messaging system using an LCD screen connected to the arduino to send messages to each other The idea is to use the NodeRed Ui panel to fill out a form and send a message over MQTT to an LCD screen

 This project was prepared for the Melbourne international nodebots day 2017 and is designed to be run as a stand alone task.
 Examples and information is based off [this repo](https://github.com/nodebotsau/workshops/tree/master/iot-intro)